awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-custom-domain-tls-version.md

-# Choose a Minimum TLS Version for a Custom Domain in API Gateway<a name="apigateway-custom-domain-tls-version"></a>
+# Choosing a Minimum TLS Version for a Custom Domain in API Gateway<a name="apigateway-custom-domain-tls-version"></a>

 For greater security, you can choose a minimum Transport Layer Security \(TLS\) protocol version to be enforced for your Amazon API Gateway custom domain by setting a security policy in the API Gateway console, AWS CLI, or AWS SDKs\.